 Victoria Sponge Cake

-Two layers of sponge cake sandwich fresh whipped cream, strawberry jam and fresh strawberries.
-My take on a tea time classic treat, the Victoria Sponge.
+Get ready to enjoy two layers of sponge cake sandwich fresh whipped cream, strawberry jam and fresh strawberries.
+This recipe is my take on a tea time classic treat, the Victoria Sponge.

 whole victoria sponge cake with strawberries and whipped cream filling.